enoki-inc/aither/README.md

 In order to use ShellGPT, all you need to do is retrieve your `OPENAI_API_KEY` from https://platform.openai.com/account/api-keys and pass it in as an environment variable in the `docker run` command.

 You'll now be able to use ShellGPT in the terminal.

+### Mounting local folder to Aither
+If you want to access a local folder within Aither, you can just add this line to the `docker run` command: \
+`-v /path/to/host/volume:/home/dev/localfolder`\
+Just change the path `/path/to/host/volume` to your local folder path